Guide·May 3, 2026·12 min read

 A Note on Market Context

 The Bank for International Settlements has consistently documented the credit access gap facing SMEs and informal-sector workers in emerging markets.
 A meaningful part of that gap is operational: lenders lack the infrastructure to make fast, consistent decisions at the volume and document quality those segments produce.
-The vendors who close that gap for mid-market lenders in SEA are the ones who’ve built for bad-quality input, published pricing, and rapid deployment.
+The vendors who close that gap are the ones who’ve built to read and analyse bad-quality input, with pricing you can size on one short call, and rapid deployment.
 That’s the problem we’ve oriented around.

-The World Bank’s financial inclusion data puts the unserved credit population in SEA in the hundreds of millions.
+The World Bank’s financial inclusion data puts the unserved credit population worldwide in the billions.
 The lenders positioned to serve that population are not the ones waiting six months for an enterprise implementation.

-If you want a useful external benchmark on how the loan-tech landscape is being mapped in 2026, G2’s lending software category is a reasonable starting point for peer reviews, though like most aggregator listings it skews toward US-market vendors and doesn’t capture the SEA-specific alternatives well.
+If you want a useful external benchmark on how the loan-tech landscape is being mapped in 2026, G2’s lending software category is a reasonable starting point for peer reviews, though like most aggregator listings it skews toward US-market vendors.

-If you’ve read this far and Floowed sounds like the right fit, the fastest next step is to book a 45-minute walkthrough on our calendar.
-We’ll show you the product, run your document types through our extraction layer, and walk through how your credit policy would look on the Decisioning Canvas.
+If you’ve read this far and Floowed sounds like the right fit, the fastest next step is to book a demo on our calendar, or start free and run your own loan application.
+We’ll show you the product, run your document types through our document intelligence layer, and walk through how your credit policy would look in the Decisioning Engine.
 No deck.
 No demo theater.
 Just the actual product.